Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 - Attempted to avoid units from retaining previous orders (attack,grind,garrison,etc) after changing ownership (mind-control,abduction,etc).
 - Fixed buildings' `NaturalParticleSystem` being created for in-map pre-placed structures.
 - Fixed jumpjet units being unable to visually tilt or be flipped over on the ground if `TiltCrashJumpjet=no`.
+- Warheads spawning debris now use `MaxDebris` as an actual cap for number of debris to spawn instead of `MaxDebris` - 1.

 ## Animations